sudohainguyen/sudohainguyen.github.io/_posts/2023-03-29-my-mlops-journey.md

 ### Continuous Integration and Deployment

 Beside of primary products, I also work on establishing robust CI/CD (Continuous Integration and Continuous Deployment) pipelines for internal platforms as well as machine learning projects.
 The pipelines automate the testing, integration, and deployment of internal SDK and models, ensuring rapid iteration and reducing time to productionization.

+By establishing CI/CD pipelines, I enabled the team to deliver new features and updates more frequently, with higher quality and reliability.
+The pipelines also help identify and fix issues early in the development process, reducing the risk of errors in production.

 ## The challenges